Making the Most of Your Academic Advising

 Academic advising consists of two highly integrated parts

 - Identifying requirements to create short term and long term schedules

 - Update your local address, phone numbers, and directory information (this can be done at anytime through MyBradley).

 - Make an appointment with your academic advisor at least one week prior to your registration.

 - Contact your academic department to find out who your advisor is if s/he is not listed in the Schedule of Classes.

 - If you have a second major, or minor, meet with your academic advisor in those departments as well.

-- Check your account on Webster for any holds (this prevents you from registering)
+- Check your account on MyBradley for any holds (this prevents you from registering)